unahouExosite/docs/exositeready/gwe/device-client/device_client_gdc.md

 ### Connect to Custom Servers

-Sometimes your IoT solution is in development and you need to point your data originator at some url other than `VENDOR.m2.exosite.com`, the `device-client` library supports custom server urls (as well as port).
+Sometimes your IoT solution is in development and you need to point your data originator at some URL other than `VENDOR.m2.exosite.com`.
+The `device-client` library supports custom server URLs (as well as port).

 ```
 from exo.api import ExositeAPI